 That's about 1.5 pounds per month.

 I don't think that's better than other weight loss supplements.
 I bring this up in case you start to hear claims of black seeds being an effective weight loss supplement.
 Might it help some?
-Sure.
+Maybe.
 Is it a weight loss miracle?
-Let's see what other research shows.
+I doubt it.

 Problems With The Study

-I read this investigation.
-As I see it there were some potential issues which other researchers may want to address in the future.
-They were:
+As I see it, there were some potential issues that researchers may want to address in the future.
+The issues include:

 - The study only had women.
 Would men react differently?

 - There were only 40 women.
 While that's not bad, I'd like to see a larger study

 - The study was a tad difficult to read at times and understand the findings

 - What happens after 8 weeks?
 Would the results be better 6 months later?